showell/lint-zulip-message-html/README.md

 - scrutinize data-foo attributes (TODO)
 - make sure the HTML is well-balanced and tidy (TODO)

+Other TODOS:
+- pass in a CONFIG dataclass to the validator so that it doesn't have to know anything about zulip-specific paths or things (the idea is to extend this eventually for other zulip or non-zulip use cases)

 One of the tricky things about Zulip is that it supports pygment and katex syntax, so that makes the universe of acceptable HTML a bit bigger.
 The ugliest aspect is that